Thinking about buying a home in Spain? These are the 8 steps to follow: buying a property in spain for dummies will help you for starters.

 - Sign the deposit contract.
 Once the legal status of the property has been checked, the lawyer will inform you of the legal status of the property and if everything is correct, the private deposit contract will be prepared immediately.
-In the signature of the deposit contract, the buyer and the seller agree the price of the sale, the expenses of the purchase, deadline to sign the final purchase and also other conditions of the purchase may be added.
+In the signature of the deposit contract, the buyer and the seller agree the price of the property, the expenses of the purchase, deadline to sign the final purchase and also other conditions of the purchase may be added.
 It is very important that this contract is clear for both parties because this is the basis of the final purchase.
 Usually, when you sign the deposit contract, you are going to pay the sellers up to 10% of the purchase price.

 - Send the rest of the purchase monies to cover the cost of the property and the expenses to your Spanish bank account.
 You keep that money in your account until the day when you sign the purchase before a Notary because you have to pay the rest of the purchase price with a bank check from a Spanish bank.
-We recommend using our Currency Exchange partners to get the bes trate (saving 2% – 3% as compared to the main Banks).

 - Sign the public deed of sale before the Notary appointed by the buyer.
 On that day, sellers and buyers meet in the Notary’s office and there you will have to pay the rest of the price to the seller and the seller will give you the keys and also, some documents which state that all the expenses from the property have been paid by the seller up to that date.
 It is mandatory for a certificate of Energy Efficiency to be issued as well.